 Whether there is an express permission or implied permission, never assume anything.
 Always make it clear on whatever form is filled out that by leaving an email address recipients are agreeing to receive emails from you.
 You should do this, for instance, on your donation form or any form that a volunteer fills out on your site.

-How Ending Up in SPAM Mailboxes May Hurt You Even When You Play by the Rules
+Ending Up as SPAM Even When Playing by the Rules

 SPAM filters do try to catch suspicious emails.
 Even though your email may comply with SPAM regulations, your email can still end up there.
 And it could hurt you.

-A study from EveryAction (2016) found that the monthly spam rate for email sent by 55 nonprofits was 7.03 percent, The study put a dollar amount on all of that lost opportunity.
-The study estimated that "every percentage of email going to spam results in a loss of $1,052.64 annually."
+A study from EveryAction (2018) found that the monthly spam rate for email sent by 55 nonprofits was 24.16 percent in 2017, The study put a dollar amount on all of that lost opportunity.
+The study estimated that "every percentage of email going to spam results in a loss of $1,225.73 annually."

 When an email from your nonprofit never gets seen, much less opened, the actions you had hoped and planned for so carefully never take place.
 While email is relatively inexpensive compared with direct mail, it does have a cost.
 You pay fees to email companies that send the email plus your staff time has been wasted.